Whisper of the Wind

 I sat on a smoothed stone,

-ust above the high tide line
+just above the high tide line

 where sands shifted in the gusty winds.